-Did you know that there are around 7,700 miles of coastline in the UK?
-That’s before we even mention the beachside resorts and all the fun and games that come with them.
+Did you know that there are around 7,700 miles of coastline in the UK and over 1500 beaches?
+That’s before we even mention the beachside resorts and all the fantastic walks that come with them.
 Think fish and chips, Punch & Judy and the chance to hire out a bright-coloured hut for the day.

-The truth is, our British beaches don’t get enough praise.
-So, this season, why not forget about the long-haul flights and airport queues – and instead stay somewhere closer to home.
-From the Isle of Wight to the North Yorkshire coast and everything in between, we guarantee you’ll fall in love.
+Our British beaches don’t get enough praise, especially when there are so many seaside towns near the capital city.
+So, this season, why not forget about the long-haul flights and airport queues – instead, stay somewhere closer to home.
+We guarantee you’ll fall in love from Cornwall to the North Yorkshire coast and everything in between.

 Plus, when you see the range of luxury hot tub accommodation on offer, we bet you’ll be coming back for more in no time.
 You see, a hot tub holiday on the coast is ideal for groups of friends, families, couples and even solo travellers.
 So why not take a look at our coastal hot tub breaks and start planning a seaside staycation everyone will love?